saumyapalk23/codingprojfontend/README.md

 - Add Member Button
     - Click on Profile link that corresponds to your Big Team
     - Click Add Member button and fill out name, github ID, and blog link
-    - You will ve able to now view the new member in the team members page
+    - You will be able to now view the new member in the team members page

 **Using the Github API Feature**
 - Enter a Github Username and click add student
 - Click fetch data to see insights about the user

+**Using Time Tracker**
+- Go to the hours tab on the navigation bar and click "hours"
+- Click the start button to start the timer and go back and click stop when you are finished
+- If you ever need to restart the timer, press the reset button